Now with end rails included and separate roof details for a smoother print.

 Because of its small size and fine detail, Frosted Ultra Detail is preferred.

-Clean with warm soapy water before painting.
+Clean with alcohol before painting.
 Use Bestine rubber cement remover if particularly greasy.
 Acrylics recommended.

 Part Number R02i.
 Note that the photos show a preproduction test model, with the roof left unglued to the body and without couplers or interior.